bedrocklinux/bedrocklinux-website/markdown/faq.md

   [IRC](http://webchat.freenode.net/?channels=bedrock).
 Or make a new issue if you have an idea.
 - There is always a need to improve the documentation.
-For example, you could add instructions for setting up an obscure distro as a client Bedrock Linux, or something as simple as fixing typos.
+For example, you could add instructions for setting up an obscure distro as a ~{client~} Bedrock Linux, or something as simple as fixing typos.
 Once you have something to submit, stop by the [website git repo](https://github.com/bedrocklinux/bedrocklinux-website).